franciskershaw/slice-of-pie/README.md

 ### Additional tools

 * [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsiveness of the pages.
-* [AWS:](https://aws.amazon.com/) Used for hosting static files and media on the cloud in conjunction with Heroku's hosting.
+* [AWS:](https://aws.amazon.com/) Used for hosting static files and media on the cloud in conjunction with Heroku.
-* [CSS Gradient:](https://cssgradient.io/) Used to create the subtle gradient in the background of all pages.
+* [CSS Gradient:](https://cssgradient.io/) Used to create the subtle gradient in the background of all pages and in the about section of the homepage.
 * [dbdiagram:](https://dbdiagram.io/home) Used to create my entity relationship diagram.
 * [Favicon Generator:](https://realfavicongenerator.net/) Used to create the favicon on the browser tab.
 * [FontAwesome:](https://fontawesome.com/) Large database of icons which I used all over the site to add to the visual language.